tlugowski/tlugowski.github.io-it-mems/README.md

 - Hooks - containing hook for handling the change of screen width
 - images - images and gifs of the project
 - store - files connected with Redux
-- views - components related to displaying individual pages
+- views - components related to displaying individual pages.

   ![foldersStructure](./src/images/foldersStructure.PNG)

 Split folders by style:
-Components have their own twin file with 'components.ts' containing the component's styles and being exported at the same level as the file that uses it
+Components have their own twin file with 'components.ts' containing the component's styles and being exported at the same level as the file that uses it.

 ![stylesFolderStructure](./src/images/stylesFolderStructure.PNG)

 ## Database

-The database is located in the `mems.ts` file by a file in json format and controlled by types and interfaces
+The database is located in the `mems.ts` file by a file in json format and controlled by types and interfaces.

 ![jsonTypes](./src/images/jsonTypes.PNG)

 ## Technologies